-When nutrition, fitness, and self-care are approached with a non-diet, mindful eating paradigm, people are able to relearn to balance eating for enjoyment with eating for health, rediscover joy in physical activity and meet their true needs in more fulfilling, satisfying ways.
-Mindful eating requires awareness, intention, trust, new skills, practice — and revolutionary thinking.
+When eating, physical activity, and self-care are approached from a non-diet, weight-neutral, mindfulness-based paradigm instead, people are able to relearn to balance eating for enjoyment with eating for nourishment, rediscover joy in physical activity, and meet their true needs in more fulfilling, satisfying ways.

 What’s the alternative?
 Argue for an outdated paradigm that obviously doesn’t work?
 Just continue to treat the symptoms?
 I’ve moved on.
 How about you?

 This article was updated from a previous version.